-Salaries were determined by the Compensation Committee for each of the NEOs on an individual basis, taking into consideration individual contributions to overall company and individual performance, length of tenure, compensation levels for comparable positions within other internally and externally managed BDCs and internal pay equity among similar positions within the Company.
+Salaries were determined by the Compensation Committee for each of the NEOs on an individual basis, taking into consideration individual contributions to overall company and individual performance, length of tenure, compensation levels for comparable positions within other internally managed BDCs and internal pay equity among similar positions within the Company.
 The Compensation Committee placed more emphasis on those compensation elements which are linked to long-term results.

-For the fiscal year ended March 31, 2020, after consideration of the factors set forth above, the Compensation Committee determined the annual base salary of Mr. Diehl would increase to \$454,000 as compared to \$442,000 in fiscal 2019 and fiscal 2018.
-The Compensation Committee determined the annual base salary of Mr. Sarner would increase to \$385,000 as compared to \$373,000 in fiscal 2019 and fiscal 2018.
+For the fiscal year ended March 31, 2022, after consideration of the factors set forth above, the Compensation Committee determined the annual base salary of Mr. Diehl would increase to \$475,000, as compared to \$454,000 in fiscal 2021 and 2020.
+The Compensation Committee determined the annual base salary of Mr. Sarner would increase to \$400,000, as compared to \$385,000 in fiscal 2021 and 2020.
+The Compensation Committee determined the annual base salary of Mr. Weinstein to be \$350,000 for fiscal 2022, as compared to \$330,000 in fiscal 2021 and 2020.
 The Compensation Committee believes that the base salaries of our NEOs are appropriate for each NEO as a component of his overall compensation package.